DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 # Customer purchase order acknowledgement

-> Note: Customer purchase order acknowledgement (POA) can only be sent for a sales order created via EDI.

-They may even be a requirement and one of the reasons for a sales order being put on hold.
+EDI customers may require a purchase order acknowledgement (POA) for an order and can be one of the reasons a sales order is being put on hold.
 Where the [Customer purchase order acknowledgement document setting profile](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order%20acknowledgement.md) **Lock order** is set to _Yes_, the sales order will be put on hold till the the POA has been sent.
 The Hold code as setup on **EDI > Setup > EDI parameters** tab **Hold codes** field **POA pending hold code**.

+> Note: Customer purchase order acknowledgement (POA) can only be sent for a sales order created via EDI.

 ## Sales order
 Users can access **All sales orders** page by navigating to **Sales and marketing > Orders > All sales orders** and manage the EDI order's Acknowledgement's details by using the below buttons that have been added to the **EDI** tab on the Action Pane.